How Do Corporations Work? What to Know About Shareholders, Directors, and Officers

 • Proposing corrective actions.

-They may also be responsible for investor relations, making sure shareholders are informed about the company’s financial performance.
+They might also handle investor relations, ensuring that shareholders receive updates on the company’s financial performance.

 The Secretary is usually responsible for ensuring the company meets all its legal obligations.
 This includes: